Dare 2 Dream Annual General Meeting Wednesday 12th August 2020 - Presidents Report

 Previously established rapport of ICID with the target groups and its commitment to offer an alternative to come out of their disadvantaged socio-economic situation

 That it may provide a successful model to be replicated in other slum communities

-Dare 2 Dream will be funding Urja for 3 years and has signed a formal partnership agreement with ICID and will be receiving regular reports.
+Dare 2 Dream is funding Urja for 3 years and has signed a formal partnership agreement with ICID and has been receiving regular reports.
 Funding began in September 2019.

-Yuva Jyothi children received a new set of clothes each and an outing as Christmas gifts from Dare 2 Dream.
 Dare 2 Dream continues to fund wages for project staff and also provides ‘top up’ salaries to some of the social workers, staff at YJ and a small honorarium to Fr Harry and the 2 priests in the Martin Nagar Community.
-This funding helps to maintain staff stability which is beneficial to the children at YJ and also continuance of the projects.
+This funding helps to maintain staff stability which is beneficial to the children at YJ and continuance of the projects.

 We are fortunate to be partnering with ICID which complies with the high level of accountability for funding we provide.